Skip to main content

 This information is for private landlords.
 Private tenants can find information and advice here.

-Your tenants may need help to pay their rent.
+Your tenants may need help with paying their rent.
 Usually, this means applying for Universal Credit.

 Some tenants will need to claim Housing Benefit instead of Universal Credit.